hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 Hon.
-Mr. Gokhale who is reported to have said to an Enghsh friend that, bom a hundred and twenty years before, Mr. Tilak would have carved out a kingdom for himself.
-This pithiest and most appropriate compli- ment pictures for us Mr. Tilak as he really was, not a product of the Western Civilisation and of the English Government but a solitary surviver of the race which four generations back had well-nigh conquered the whole of India.
-It was impossible for him to be assimilated, like most of his countrjTnen by and in the mighty Enghsh Government ; nor could that Government crush his spirit and make him a helpless spectator of our

-downfall.
-He was every inch a soldier a soldier

-in a civilians' garb.
-The Press and the Plaftorm were his field of action; and from this battlefield he waged
+Mr. Gokhale who is reported to have said to an Enghsh friend that, bom a hundred and twenty years before, Mr. Tilak would have carved out a kingdom for himself.+++(5)+++ This pithiest and most appropriate compliment pictures for us Mr. Tilak as he really was, not a product of the Western Civilisation and of the English Government but a solitary surviver of the race which four generations back had well-nigh conquered the whole of India.
+It was impossible for him to be assimilated, like most of his countrymen by and in the mighty Enghsh Government ; nor could that Government crush his spirit and make him a helpless spectator of our downfall.
+He was every inch a soldier a soldier in a civilians' garb.
+The Press and the Plaftorm were his field of action; and from this battlefield he waged a relentless war on the Indian Bureaucracy for nearly forty years.

-2 LOKAMANYA TILAK

-a relentless war on the Indian Bureaucracy for nearly forty years.
 He alone of all others dared strike the shield of the Government with the " sharp end of the